 This event takes place annually; it highlights the work that CKISS has been doing on the educational, aquatic and operations programs and activities.
-The meeting will be held virtually on May 25, 2023.
-This year the theme of the speaker series is "A Match Made in Heaven: a virtual conversation on spotted lanternfly and it's host the tree of heaven."
+The meeting will be held virtually on May 14, 2024.

 PRESENTATIONS/WORKSHOPS/TRAINING

 CKISS provides workshops, presentations and training opportunities to industry groups, government employees, municipal staff, businesses, local citizen and stewardship groups.
 The best management training workshops and presentations cover how to identify and report high priority invasive species, explain the economic and environmental impacts and teach techniques to treat and prevent further introduction and spread.